ChiefMonk/BubbleSortWithCSharp/README.md

-﻿# CMPG 323 Development Homework Exercise 1 & 2: Bubble Sort Algorithm using C#
+﻿# CMPG 323 Production Homework Exercise 1 & 2: Bubble Sort Algorithm using C#
 <img src="https://github.com/ChiefMonk/BubbleSortWithCSharp/blob/main/balloon-bubble-text.png" width="100" />

 Bubble sort is a simple sorting algorithm.
 This sorting algorithm is a comparison-based algorithm in which each pair of adjacent elements is compared and the elements are swapped if they are not in order.